-- 1. Finding a NE, once it does exist - 2.
-Establishing the quality of a NE, as compared to a cooperative system, i.e., a system in which agents can cooperate - 3.
-In a repeated game, establishing whether and in how many steps the system will eventually converge to a NE
+- 1. Establish whether the game always has a NE - 2.
+Find a NE, once it does exist - 3.
+In a repeated game, establish whether and in how many steps the system will eventually converge to a NE - 4.
+Establish the quality of a NE